PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

 (FYI, a programmed DUT that has been powered up, and with display back light on, Hold the reset switch and measure current as about **61** mA)

-**Vo Intitial Set / LCD Contrast.**
+**Vo Initial Set / LCD Contrast.**
-With a volt meter, measure the voltage of the Vo pin of the LCD headder to ground.
+With a volt meter, measure the voltage of the Vo pin of the LCD header to ground.
 Adjust RV103 for 1.3 V.
 This is an initial guess.
 Later in the process will be the actual setting of the contrast.
 See records of measurements of some of the Rev 2 assemblies at this issue: https://github.com/PubInv/general-alarm-device/issues/217 #217